anindyahepth/HDocReader_app/README.md

 # HDocReader_app

-This is Flask-based web-app for transcribing handwritten text entered by an user or from an uploaded document at the line or paragraph level.
+This is Flask-based web-app for transcribing handwritten text entered by a user or from an uploaded document at the line or paragraph level.

 The app has two components:
 1) **TrOCR** : This pre-trained encoder-decoder model performs a first draft of the transcription from the uploaded document.